 1.General education for members

-2.Regional tour every quarter to by national executives see to welfare of members
+2.Regional tour every quarter to by national executives see to the welfare of members

 4.Entertainment programmes in the form of get-to-gather for members and officers children.

-The association works with the following organization for the attainment of her objectives of her objectives.
+The association works with the following organization for the attainment of its objectives.
 MOWAC, NGOs, Women’s Groups, CSOs.

 “Be a source of comfort for our spouse’’